avtzis/awesome-linux-ricing/README.md

 ---

-## Installation
+## Installation and Configuration
-The majority of these items are linked to their corresponding repositories.
-Please endeavor to find installation instructions within these repositories.
-Additionally, it's *strongly* advisable to explore your distribution's package manager to see if a pre-packaged solution is available. **PROTIP**: It's best to refrain from using the "download" button on Linux.
+Quick note for beginners:
+  - Most of these apps are linked to repositories on GitHub, where you can find installation instructions.
+However, typically, you can install apps using your package manager way more easily.
+We usually don't use a "download" button on Linux when installing an app, so it's best to avoid it if you come across one.
+  - Configuring on Linux is usually done by editing text files.
+These files should be in `~/.config/` and can follow a specific syntax.
+To be sure, check the documentation of the app.

 ## Contribution
-Any helpful contribution is welcome, especially for original content!
+Any helpful contribution is welcome, see [CONTRIBUTING](CONTRIBUTING.md).

 <!-- ### Thanks -->